 Healthcare Fraud Examination, Risk Management, and Compliance

 The Certificate in Healthcare Fraud Examination, Risk Management, and Compliance is a four-course open-enrollment, non-credit certificate program that is designed to provide students with specialized knowledge and skills relating to healthcare fraud and abuse investigations, and regulatory compliance.
 Some of the important subject areas covered in the program include methods for investigating healthcare fraud and abuse, preventing and handling claim audits, and compliance with the PPACA, HIPAA, False Claims Act, Stark laws, the Federal Anti-kickback Statute, and other laws and regulations.
-The courses in the program are offered in a lock-step manner, so that completion of the entire program takes one year and one semester.
+Each course in the program is six weeks, so students can complete the entire program in two semesters.
 The program is generally open to all qualified students, regardless of major.

 The 2010 Patient Protection and Affordable Care Act of 2010 (PPACA) now requires mandatory compliance programs for all sectors of the health care industry.
 The requirement applies to all healthcare providers, regardless of size, that participate in the Medicare, Medicaid, and CHIP programs.
 Specifically, the PPACA requires that, as a condition of enrollment in Medicare, Medicaid and CHIP, providers and suppliers establish and maintain compliance programs that satisfy requirements to be established by the Secretary of Health and Human Services, in consultation with the U.S. Office of Inspector General (OIG).